Stevegriffith43/osticket-prereqs-and-installation/README.md

 - Default email (receives email from customers)

 ![image](https://github.com/user-attachments/assets/e1bd0748-1381-4cbf-930d-119973dedf83)

+<h3>From the Installation Files, download and install HeidiSQL.</h3>

+- Open Heidi SQL
+- Create a new session, root/Password1
+- Connect to the session
+- Create a database called “osTicket”

 Once these steps are completed, continue setting up osTicket in your browser by clicking "Continue".
 Here, provide the necessary details such as naming the helpdesk and specifying the default email address to receive communication from customers.